Lunarexxy/Ninitale/README.md

  * Only supports Softwood at the moment.
 (WIP!)
  * Textures may not line up perfectly with vanilla beams, due to block rotation mis-aligning it.
 I can't fix it.

+**Paintings:**
+ * The 1x1 painting frame might look a bit off.
+This seems to be a Hytale rendering bug.
+I can't fix it.

 ## Editing mods

 Edit modpacks on a world that you can easily restart at will. _(So ideally not a dedicated server.)_